lamw/vsphere-with-tanzu-nsxt-automated-lab-deployment/README.md

 ![](screenshots/screenshot-8.png)

-Step 5 - Configure the Workload Network by selecting the `Pacific-VDS` distributed virtual switch which is automatically created for you as part of the automation.
+Step 5 - Configure the Workload Network by selecting the `Tanzu-VDS` distributed virtual switch which is automatically created for you as part of the automation.
 After selecting a valid VDS, the Edge Cluster option should automatically populate with our NSX-T Edge Cluster called `Edge-Cluster-01`.
 Next, fill in your DNS server along with both the Ingress and Egress CIDR values (/27 network is required minimally or you can go larger)

 ![](screenshots/screenshot-9.png)

-Step 6 - Configure the Storage policies by selecting the `pacific-gold-storage-policy` VM Storage Policy which is automatically created for you as part of the automation or any other VM Storage Policy you wish to use.
+Step 6 - Configure the Storage policies by selecting the `tanzu-gold-storage-policy` VM Storage Policy which is automatically created for you as part of the automation or any other VM Storage Policy you wish to use.

 Step 7 - Finally, review workload management configuration and click `Finish` to begin the deployment.